A Longer Version of My Story

 What exactly began that afternoon in Claudia’s backyard, you ask?
 Well, for the first time in many, many years, while arranging bits of broken plates and tiles on an old copper kettle, I entered the state of creative flow.
 I was hooked.

 Turns out that providing art experiences for all the kids in your life—even if you pick up a paintbrush and make a few strokes alongside them—is not like allowing your adult self time and mental space and room on the table to dig into your past and pull up memories and ideas.
 It's not like spending uninterrupted hours manipulating images and getting lost in colors.
 Not the same thing at all.

 I hadn't had that kind of experience since the painting classes I took in college.
-I remembered—like a hazy, distant, far-away scene—setting up my materials and examining whatever still life the instructor had arranged, and - poof! - the three hour session would be over.
+I remembered—like a hazy, distant, far-away scene—setting up my materials and examining whatever still life the instructor had arranged, and poof! the three hour session would be over.
 I’d walk away in a heady daze, blinking, gradually, back into the present.